Appearance

 sdk.candles.
 Use only the last N (sdk.candles[-period:]). - Nested loop over candles.
 Reduce complexity — it is usually possible to vectorize with

-About the 64MB limit
+About the memory limit

 python